Dwayne De Rosario

-Dwayne Anthony De Rosario OOnt (born May 15, 1978) is a Canadian former professional soccer player, who played as a forward or as an attacking midfielder.
-De Rosario last played for the Mississauga MetroStars of the Major Arena Soccer League.
+Dwayne Anthony De Rosario OOnt (born May 15, 1978) is a Canadian former professional soccer player who played as a forward or as an attacking midfielder.
 A versatile attacker, he played for the Toronto Lynx, FSV Zwickau and Richmond Kickers early in his career.
 He came to prominence in the 2000s playing in Major League Soccer for the San Jose Earthquakes, Houston Dynamo, Toronto FC, New York Red Bulls and D.C.
 United.
 A four-time MLS Cup champion, he also won the 2011 MLS Most Valuable Player award.
-He is the ninth-leading scorer in MLS history with 104 goals.
+He is the tenth-leading scorer in MLS history with 104 goals.
 He is widely regarded as one of the greatest and most decorated Canadian players of all time.

 Internationally, De Rosario represented the Canadian national team from 1998 to 2015 where he was the country's all-time leading scorer, with 22 goals in 81 games.
 De Rosario is a 2000 CONCACAF Gold Cup champion and four-time Canadian Player of the Year.
-As part of the Canadian Soccer Association's 2012 centennial celebration, he was honoured on the all-time Canada XI men's team.
+He is an honoured member of the Canada Soccer Hall of Fame and Canada's Sports Hall of Fame.

+Early life

+Born in Scarborough, Ontario, a suburb of Toronto, De Rosario is the son of Guyanese immigrants to Canada.
+He began playing soccer at age three with Scarborough Blizzard SC, later playing with the Malvern Majors.
+As a 14-year-old, De Rosario rejected an offer from A.C.
+Milan after a successful trial because he was not ready to commit to living in Italy.
+De Rosario went to Winston Churchill Collegiate Institute in Scarborough.